j-jeong/J.Jeong_GMD_2020/README.md

 ### cal_simulated_trw.R
 An example of calculating tree-ring width from ORCHIDEE output.
 ### build_obs_Rdata.R
-To built list for convenience in further processes.
+To build a list for convenience in further processes.
 To run this, please download BACI datasets first.
 ### functions_J.R
 Set of small functions to process 4 tree-ring benchmarks.
 ### fun_cal_trw.R